 However, a few years later as the Chinese market was increasingly internationalized, video games were cheaper and consoles’ sales grew significantly.
 But, following this quick growth, China’s Ministry of Culture was convinced that playing video games was harmful to society, which led to an outright ban in 2000 that mainly affected gaming companies such as Sony, Sega, and Nintendo.
 On the other hand, computer games were still allowed, which contributed to the success of internet cafés.

-China’s gaming industry has developed in leaps and bounds, with almost 665 million players who spent over 278 billion yuan on video games.
-It boasts the world’s most lucrative gaming market, with revenues led by mobile games (32 billion US dollars as of 2020), while E-sports accounted for 20.8 billion US dollars.
-Other categories like traditional PC games take only a small percentage of the overall market, generating only 8.5 billion US dollars.
-These past few years, Chinese gaming companies were looking to expand to overseas markets, recording 15.45 billion US dollars in 2020.
+China’s gaming industry has developed in leaps and bounds, with more than 665 million players who spent over 278 billion yuan on video games.
+Traditional PC games take only a small percentage of the overall market, generating only 8.5 billion US dollars.
+These past few years, Chinese gaming companies have been looking to expand to overseas markets.

-Following concerns about video game addiction and negative influence for young players that came to head in 2000, reducing video games’ impact has become one of the Chinese government’s priorities.
+Following concerns about video game addiction and its negative influence on young players that came to a head in 2000, reducing video games’ impact has become one of the Chinese government’s priorities.

 In Mainland China, like most mass Chinese media, video games are regulated by the government.
 Even though it has proven economic and cultural benefits, the growth of this industry is one of China’s priorities.
 In the 1990s, the Ministry of Information Industry (MII) was created in order to regulate and promote Chinese telecommunications and software companies, as well as online gaming.

 As mentioned earlier, video games are subject to national policies and censorship.
 If you want to sell your video games in China, you will be required to have a license for the game from the SARFT (State Administration of Radio, Film, and Television) before publishing.
-Moreover, game contents deemed inappropriate are forbidden.
+Moreover, game content deemed inappropriate is forbidden.

 The Video Game Industry During the Covid-19 Pandemic